interstellar/starlight/starlight/doc/Protocol.md

   `MaxRoundDuration`,
   `FinalityDelay`,
   and `Feerate`,
-  are within the agent's accepted bounds.
+  are within the agent’s accepted bounds.
 - `HostAmount` is greater than 0.
 - The latest ledger timestamp is later than `FundingTime - MaxRoundDuration` and earlier than `FundingTime + MaxRoundDuration`.